bettercss/defaults/README.md

-# Defaults

-Default custom property variables and custom media queries for BetterCSS.
+Default custom property variables and custom media queries for Bettercss.